Preparing for a Study Abroad Trip - Prior to July 1

 - Complete a funds transfer (IDT) prior to departure to cover the fee assigned for liability insurance for all traveling faculty or staff.
 This can be paid from course fees or other accounts.
 The IDT to cover TWU employees per trip should be sent to account number 11.400.05.4511, object code 7204.
 Contact TLT for the fee amount.
 Study Abroad Liability Insurance IDT Example [jpg]

-- Complete an online risk management orientation offered by the Office of Teaching and Learning with Technology prior to first travel and repeat training every 2 years.
+- Risk Management Orientation is offered by the Office of Teaching and Learning with Technology prior to first travel and repeat training every 2 years.
+Learn how to self-enroll in the Study Abroad and Out-of-State Travel Orientation Course.

 - Arrange for malpractice insurance in the destination country for clinical/ therapy courses which require it.
 Clinical courses for which malpractice liability insurance would be required at TWU must not be scheduled unless liability insurance can be found, purchased and documented with notification of Undergraduate Studies.